 This is an integrated course aimed at emphasising the importance of continuous change and persistent development needed to ensure business survival and growth, especially useful for organisations operating in highly volatile business environments.
 'Change' is an ever-present feature of organisational life.
 Hence, there is no doubt regarding the importance to any organisation of its ability to identify where it needs to be in the future, and how to manage the changes required in getting there.
 Starting with an initial historical perspective of the field, the Course explores the core organisational model of planned change followed by the various change interventions.
 The students reading for a degree in Business Administration are intended to become catalysts of change.
-For them to become successful this Course change agents, structured around opportunities to put the diagnostic and prescriptive tools of organisational development into action.
+For them to become successful change agents, this Course is structured around opportunities to put the diagnostic and prescriptive tools of organisational development into action.

-BUS 4366: MANAGEMENT BY PRACTICE
+BUS 4670: MANAGEMENT TRAINING